pvvhoang/CancerDriver/README.txt

 CBNA: A control theory based method for identifying coding and non-coding cancer drivers

-Vu VH Pham (1), Lin Liu (1), Cameron Bracken (2), Greg Goodall (2), Jiuyong Li (1) and Thuc D Le (1) (1) School of Information Technology and Mathematical Sciences, University of South Australia, Mawson Lakes, 5095, Australia and
+Vu VH Pham (1), Lin Liu (1), Cameron P Bracken (2,3), Gregory J Goodal (2,3), Jiuyong Li (1), Thuc D Le (1) (1) School of Information Technology and Mathematical Sciences, University of South Australia, Mawson Lakes, SA 5095, Australia
-(2) Centre for Cancer Biology, SA Pathology, Adelaide, 5000, Australia.
+(2) Centre for Cancer Biology, an alliance of SA Pathology and University of South Australia, Adelaide, SA 5000, Australia (3) Department of Medicine, The University of Adelaide, Adelaide, SA 5005, Australia

 This repository includes the scripts and data of the proposed method.